Explore our expert-made templates & start with the right one for you.

 Infrastructure as a service is widely available and used, with Amazon Web Services being the largest provider, while Microsoft’s Azure and Google Cloud both picking up pace.
 Within these cloud offerings, one can purchase various components of data infrastructure as managed services – wherein the cloud provider deals with all things hardware and resource provisioning, while the end user can focus on developing applications.

 This is not yet a reality for data lakes – there is no lake-as-a-service.
-Elastic storage is available with solutions such as Amazon S3; but data management, schema discovery and ETL still revolve around Spark/Hadoop - coding platforms which are built for big data engineers (read more about the limitations of Apache Spark).
+Elastic storage is available with solutions such as Amazon S3; but data management, schema discovery and ETL still revolve around Spark/Hadoop – coding platforms which are built for big data engineers (read more about the limitations of Apache Spark).
 Features such as data security and permissions for sensitive data must also often be built on top of other infrastructure.

 When the only companies with data lakes in productions were companies with vast data engineering knowledge, there was no need for self-service alternatives.
 Various solutions emerged around managed Spark, or wrapping Spark pipelines with a visual UI; however, the underlying reliance on code means these services are still built for domain experts rather than data analysts or even ‘regular’ developers.